What is vascular dementia?

 Vascular dementia is the second most common form of dementia after Alzheimer disease.
 It's caused when decreased blood flow damages brain tissue.
 Blood flow to brain tissue may be reduced by a partial blockage or completely blocked by a blood clot.

 - Mixed dementia.
 This type occurs when symptoms of both vascular dementia and Alzheimer's exist.
-When mixed dementia occurs, however, it is generally considered to be a form of dementia with some characteristics of Alzheimer's, rather than Alzheimer's with characteristics of vascular dementia.

 Researchers think that vascular dementia will become more common in the next few decades because:

 - Vascular dementia is generally caused by conditions that occur most often in older people, such as atherosclerosis (hardening of the arteries), heart disease, and stroke.

 - The number of people older than 65 years is increasing.

 - People are living longer with chronic diseases, such as heart disease and diabetes.

 Vascular dementia is caused by a lack of blood flow to a part of the brain.
 Blood flow may be decreased or interrupted by:

 - Bleeding because of a ruptured blood vessel (such as from a stroke)

 - Damage to a blood vessel from atherosclerosis, infection, high blood pressure, or other causes, such as an autoimmune disorder